 In order to finance the loan, a series of rate increases to the City’s sewer bills will need to be implemented.

 Sewer bills are based on water usage.
-The present rate is $4.86 per 100 cu. ft.
-(748 gallons) of water usage.
+The present rate is $5.63 per 100 cu. ft.
+(748 gallons) of water usage and are billed at a minimum of 2 units.
 It is important that you review your sewer bill because, in addition to the sewer fees, there are also garbage and recycling pickup fees, and in some cases, Recreation Center fees as well.
 ONLY THE SEWER PORTION WILL BE AFFECTED.